thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-The mixer control "My Volume Control" will be programmatically added to all pga objects.
+The mixer control ``My Volume Control`` will be programmatically added to all pga objects.

-1.2.3 Object attribute inheritance
+Object attribute inheritance
-''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''

-One thing to note in the above object instantiation is that the mixer object has 2 mandatory attributes, index and instance but the index attribute value is missing in the instance.
-This is because the mixer control object inherits the index attribute value from it's parent pga object when it gets instantiated.
-For ex, lets take a pga object instance.
+One thing to note in the above object instantiation is that the mixer object has two mandatory attributes, index and instance.
+But the index attribute value is missing in the instance.
+This is because the mixer control object inherits the index attribute value from its parent pga object when it gets instantiated.
+For example, consider the following pga object instance:

 .. code-block:: bash